 How Much CBD Should I Give My Cat?

 There are currently no standard dosing guidelines for administering CBD to your cat.
 However, based on several factors, you can make an educated decision as to how much CBD oil to start with, and how to proceed.

 On the other hand, if you find yourself with a cat who is constantly restless, a continuous and regular dose of CBD oil may be the solution.
 Beginning with the dosing guidelines above, administer CBD oil to your cat on a daily basis.
-If it is well tolerated, you can increase the dose amount, or add another daily dose (perhaps once in the morning and once in the evening) until you are satisfied that your pet is feeling relief.
+If it is well tolerated, you can increase the dose amount, or add another daily dose (perhaps once in the morning and once in the evening) until your pet is showing positive signs.

 What Can I Expect After Giving My Cat CBD?

 Some cats will respond very quickly to CBD oil, while others may not show signs of relief until the right amount is found.
 The important thing is to be consistent in when and how you administer CBD to your cat.
-Ideally, you will begin to notice that they are increasingly calm and that their stress appears alleviated.
+Ideally, you will begin to notice that they are increasingly calm.
 This may start slowly, with only one or two behavior changes, but be attentive to your cat and you may notice a pattern of increased positive behavior after several weeks of using CBD oil.

-CBD oil is an effective all-natural solution for cats who suffer from occasional or situational stress.
+CBD oil is an effective all-natural helper for cats that need some help staying calm.
 It is generally well tolerated by felines and can be administered safely at home by simply giving it directly to your cat or adding it to her food or food dish.
 It’s important to always purchase your pet’s CBD oil from a reputable company that produces high quality, third-party tested CBD oil, which is exactly what VETCBD Hemp does.
 We test every batch for quality and safety, so you can rest assured that your pet is getting the best all-natural solution they deserve.